 What are we trying to accomplish?

-In the 2 years together, we will be able to lay solid biblical and theological foundations for disciple-making, experience, practice and multiply the basic disciple-making unit of a micro group, form a leadership change team made up of staff and key lay leaders, and formulate a vision and plan for becoming a disciple-making church.
-Realizing that it takes a minimum of 3-5 years to change a church’s culture, this process will launch you in this direction.
+In the 2 years together, we will be able to lay solid biblical and theological foundations for disciple-making, experience, practice and multiply a Micro Group, form a leadership change team made up of staff and key lay leaders, and formulate a vision and plan for becoming a disciple-making church/ministry.
+Realizing that it takes a minimum of 3-5 years to change a church’s culture, the cohort experience will launch you in this direction.

 What might be the dream goal?